sauanla/wedding-invitation/README.md

 [product-screenshot]: https://i.imgur.com/R8MzjsI.png

 ⚡ Quote:
-**You have to fight through some bad days to earn the best days of your life.**
+**You don't have to be great to start.
+But you do have to start to be great.**

-Anonymous
+Zig Ziglar